piotrpolak/spring-boot-data-fixtures/README.md

     }

     /**
      * Tells whether the fixture is eligible to be applied.
-In most cases a fixture is executed
+In most cases, a fixture is executed
-     * upon the fist application startup only.
+     * upon the first application startup only.
      */
     @Override
     public boolean canBeLoaded() {